ChyKusuma/SPHINXMerkleBlock/README.md

 This project is dedicated to the world community as an Open-source Post-quantum SPHINXMerkleBlock blockchain, means anyone can join and contribute based on his/ her passion and skills.
 SPHINX is a blockchain protocol designed to provide secure and scalable solutions in the post-quantum era.

 This repository contains code for the SPHINXMerkleBlock project, which is a mining module for the SPHINX blockchain framework.
-The SPHINXChain aims to provide a "Chain" in the blockchain systems
+The SPHINXMerkleBlock aims to provide a "Merkle trees" in the blockchain systems

 ## Components